By Chance or Choice:

 In late summer 1654, two ships anchored in New Amsterdam roadstead.

-Peereboom (Peartree), arrived from Amsterdam on or about August 22.
+One, the Peereboom (Peartree), arrived from Amsterdam on or about August 22.

-e other, a Dutch vessel named the St. [Sint] Catrina, is often referred to as
+e other, a Dutch vessel named the St. [Sint] Catrina, is often referred to as

-St. Catherine or St. Charles.
+the French warship St. Catherine or St. Charles.
 Yet, only the name St. Catrina

 appears in original records, having entered a few days before September 7 from

-the West Indies. e Peereboom, Jan Pietersz Ketel, skipper, left Amsterdam
+the West Indies. e Peereboom, Jan Pietersz Ketel, skipper, left Amsterdam

 July 8 for London, soon after peace negotiations in April concluded the first

 Anglo-Dutch War (1652-1654).
-Following a short stay, the
+Following a short stay, the Peereboom sailed

 for New Amsterdam, where passengers and cargo were ferried ashore, as there